Improve the online ordering experience.

 To gain more understanding about web accessibility, besides getting familiar with the WCAG rules, we also asked an assistive technology specialist from AMAC Research Center to conduct the heuristic evaluation based on the Schlotzsky’s current website.
 He is legally blind, so he went through the website with his screen reader to identify the potential accessibility issues.

-In order to understand how users performed the tasks and achieved their intended goals, we conducted the task analysis based on the previous observation.
+In order to understand how users performed the tasks and achieved their intended goals, we conducted a task analysis based on the previous observation.
 We focused on the user flow at this step and attempted to find the errors and redundant tasks during the whole process.

 The three personas shown below have been generated based on our research with users who fit the descriptions of our target users.
 Given that we only got access to one participant with visual impariment, so the third persona is somehow based on our interview as well as secondary research.